“So much more than just reading your essays,” says Priya.

 PK: “My favorite part of counseling was when my college counselor would read my essay and tell me what kind of person I sound like through that essay.
 It’s nice to know how I sound to others through my writing, especially since that’s all admissions officers have to try to gauge whether or not I’d be a good fit for that school.

 My least favorite part [of the process] was that once I started a “thread,” it was difficult to change it.
-If I suddenly changed my mind to go into architecture, I probably would’ve been advised against applying into that field, because I had nothing in my thread to support that career choice.
-It’s understandable, because my likelihood of getting in with a program that was wildly different from what I’d been doing with my life wouldn’t have fit well, but I also don’t like the idea of not being able to turn back.”
+If I suddenly changed my mind to go into architecture, I probably would’ve been advised against applying into that field.
+That’s because I had nothing in my thread to support that career choice.
+It’s understandable, because my likelihood of getting in with a program that was wildly different from what I’d been doing with my life wouldn’t have fit well.
+But I also don’t like the idea of not being able to turn back.”

 ET: Understandable!
 What advice would you give students and parents who are uncertain whether or not to sign up for college counseling?